HeapHeapHooray/nyancat.nu/README.md

   - Character and line count
   - Persistent across browser sessions
   - Keyboard shortcuts (Ctrl/Cmd+S to save, Ctrl/Cmd+N for new file)
+- **Minecraft Vault**: Historical archives of Minecraft adventures.
+  - **Video Recordings**: A dynamic, responsive calendar built with Vanilla CSS/JS to browse historical recordings.
+  - **Chat Logs**: Direct access to historical chat logs archived on Google Drive.
+  - Interactive "Jump to Month" navigation for quick access to years of content.
+  - Responsive perfectly-square calendar grid with scrollable daily entries.
 - **Video Downloaders**: Download videos from X (Twitter) and YouTube.
   - Server-side extraction using yt-dlp
   - Clean UI with thumbnail previews